How To Keep Your Children's Eyes Healthy

 What can I do if I don’t want my child to wear glasses?

-Some parents avoid taking their children for a sight test, because they do not want them to wear glasses.
-You may remember being teased for wearing ‘NHS issue’ glasses during your own childhood and be reluctant for your children to go through the same experience.
-It’s important to understand that some children do need visual correction so their vision can develop normally and to achieve their full potential.
+Some parents avoid taking their children for a sight test because they do not want them to wear glasses.
+You may remember being teased for wearing ‘NHS issue’ glasses during your own childhood and being reluctant for your children to go through the same experience.
+It’s important to understand that some children do need visual correction so their vision can develop normally and achieve their full potential.
 The good news is there is now a much wider range of attractive frames to choose from and less stigma attached to wearing glasses.
 These days, optometrists often find children are disappointed when told that they don’t need to wear glasses!
 Most children are also suitable for contact lenses.
 This is particularly helpful for children who take part in regular sports activities and they can be successfully worn from an earlier age than most parents expect.

 What else can I do to look after my child’s eyes?

 - Get them outdoors – regular play and exercise can help with eye health.
-Studies show two hours of outdoor activity a day is ideal for healthy eyes (information from effect of time spent outdoors at school on the development of myopia among children in China – A randomized clinical trial).
+Studies show two hours of outdoor activity a day is ideal for healthy eyes (information from the effect of time spent outdoors at school on the development of myopia among children in China – A randomized clinical trial).